(Pittsburgh, November 6, 1894 – San Francisco, April 15, 1936).1

 7 Neely, diary entry for October 28, 1917.

 8 See The National Archives (UK), Royal Air Force officers’ service records 1918–1919, record for Walter Burnside Knox.
 The list on p.
 28 of Vaughn, War Flying in France, of men sent to Stamford, which includes Knox, is not accurate.
+According to the War Birds entry for November 6, 1917, one man, James Whitworth Stokes, remained in Oxford to be operated on for appendicitis.

 9 See Foss, diary entry for November 15, 1917, which lists the men leaving Grantham, along with their assignments, and see Knox’s R.A.F. service record, cited above.